openmc-dev/openmc/docs/source/usersguide/depletion.rst

-transport-independent depletion simulation using ``fission-q`` normalization will sum the fission energy values across all materials into :math:`Q_i` in Equation :math:numref:`fission-q`, and Equation :math:numref:`fission-q` provides the flux we use to calculate the reaction rates in each material.
+transport-independent depletion simulation using ``fission-q`` normalization will sum the fission energy values across all materials into :math:`Q_i` in Equation :math:numref:`fission-q`, and Equation :math:numref:`fission-q` provides the normalization factor applied to reaction rates in each material.
 This can be useful for running a scenario with multiple depletable materials that are part of the same reactor.
 This behavior may change in the future.

 Time integration
 ~~~~~~~~~~~~~~~~

-The values of the one-group microscopic cross sections passed to
+The values of the microscopic cross sections passed to
 :class:`openmc.deplete.IndependentOperator` are fixed for the entire depletion
 simulation.
 This implicit assumption may produce inaccurate results for certain
 scenarios.